Sustainability

 Indian Peaks Golf Course Maintenance Overview

 The maintenance division maintains 182.77 acres of golf course and native areas.
 The golf course is nestled in a community of residential homes.
 One of our goals is to be a good neighbor and harmonize our cultural practices with the community’s best interest in mind.
 We implement an integrated pest management program that takes advantage of biological and natural alternatives as a first step in addressing pest problems.
-In cooperation with the Audubon-USGA Cooperative Sanctuary Program, we encourage wildlife and environmentally sensitive practices that favor chemical use as the last resort.
+We encourage wildlife and environmentally sensitive practices, and look for alternative solutions to chemical use and make every attempt to keep chemical usage to a minimum.

 Irrigation